You are here

 Please refer to the public notice of the final decision for a review of the evidence related to nicotine e-cigarette use leading to nicotine addiction and tobacco use, particularly among adolescents.

 There are a number of differences between nicotine replacement therapies (NRT) such as sprays, patches, inhalators and gums compared to nicotine e-cigarettes.
-These NRT products deliver nicotine to the body through the lining of the mouth and cheeks (sprays, inhalator, gums and lozenges) or the skin (patches).
-Importantly, they are designed to reduce nicotine withdrawal and cravings while minimising the potential for abuse when compared with e-cigarettes that deliver rapid boluses of nicotine to the lungs.
-So-called "inhalers" do not deliver nicotine to the lower respiratory system in the same manner as e-cigarettes.
+NRT products deliver nicotine to the body through the lining of the mouth and cheeks (sprays, inhalator, gums and lozenges) or the skin (patches).
+Importantly, they are designed to reduce nicotine withdrawal and cravings while minimising the potential for abuse, compared with e-cigarettes that deliver rapid boluses of nicotine to the lungs.
+Inhalators do not deliver nicotine to the lower respiratory system in the same manner as e-cigarettes.

-You may still be able to access nicotine e-cigarettes.
+You may still be able to access nicotine e-cigarettes with a valid medical prescription.
 However, you will need to discuss your needs with a doctor first.
 It is important to talk to your doctor about the best treatment options available to you to help you quit smoking.

 Read our information for consumers page for an overview of how consumers can access nicotine e-cigarettes where appropriate.